vashudevdhama/vashudevdhama/README.md

 </a> -->

 ### About Me
 I am a recent IT graduate.
-I like to work and have been working on designing, developing and implementing various software projects using Flutter and NodeJS.
+I like to work and have been working on designing, developing and implementing various software projects using MERN stack and sometimes with Flutter and Unity too.
 - 📝 [Resume](https://vashudevdhama.github.io/assets/resume.pdf)
 #### I'm currently learning:
 - MERN stack